comsec-group/REM/README.md

 REM provides a reliable DRAM model to simulate, among the others: sense amplifiers, bitline loads, wordline rising time.
 The model is based on real-device values.
 ## Requirements

-To simulate REM you will need [LTSpice](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html) and the transistor model used and imported: [22nm PTM HP, from PTM](https://ptm.asu.edu/modelcard/HP/22nm_HP.pm).
+To simulate REM you will need [LTSpice](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html) and the transistor models used and imported: [22nm PTM HP](https://ptm.asu.edu/modelcard/HP/22nm_HP.pm) and [22nm PTM LP](https://ptm.asu.edu/modelcard/LP/22nm_LP.pm).

+The lp nmos file needs to edited and internally renamed to:
+> .model  nmoslp  nmos  level = 54

 ## Topology
 REM includes models to simulate: